 Asexuality: Rainbow Dash.
 According to Cloud Kicker, Rainbow's relationship with Pinkie is the first romance she's ever had.

 In chapter 9, it is revealed that there may be a physical reason for Dash's lack of sexual activity.

-To be fair, it's not clear whether it has to do with the physical damage, or an aquired fear of anyone messing around down there.
+To be fair, it's not clear whether it has to do with the physical damage, or an acquired fear of anyone messing around down there.

 It's made blatantly clear through Dash's narration in The Incredibly [Adjective] [Noun] of Rainbow Dash stories that she's a complete dunce when it comes to anything related to physical intimacy.
-Early in the latter, she's reasonably sure Cloud Kicker's reference to "pie" is an innuendo, but can't be arsed to make sure, or even care.
+Early in the latter, she's reasonably sure Cloud Kicker's reference to "pie" is an innuendo, but doesn't care.